 For centuries the Thames had evaded our control.
 It grew and shrank with tides and with the seasons.
 Islands formed, shores eroded.
 Slowly we drained marshes and built riverbanks, fixing its course.
 Now it is London that is amorphous and out of control.
 I kept expecting it to end.
 First at the docks, then perhaps the Thames Barrier.
 It showed no signs of abating as I passed under the Dartford crossing.
 If anything the London Orbital attracted more industry, the kind we prefer not to see, or smell.
 At Gravesend, a vast park of shipping containers provide London with storage capacity.
 The gravel and cement works, crucial to the seeming endless construction boom, line the Thames for over 30 miles as far as the Hoo Peninsula.

-The River Thames nevertheless remains beautiful.
-Its tranquility seems absurd as it winds between the building sites, the towers of the financial district, the disreputable heavy industries and the motorways.
+The River Thames and it’s estuary nevertheless remains beautiful.
+Its tranquility seems absurd as it winds between the building sites, the towers of the financial district, through the disreputable heavy industries and the motorways and out into the North Sea.
 It is almost as if we have forgotten that it is there.